CentroEPiaggio/Configure_MJBOTS_Driver/README.md

 Open a terminal in the repository's folder and call the bash script **bash configure_MJBOTS_driver.sh [- opt arg]**. the options are:
 <ul>
   <li>targets option is necessary to choose the targets of the disired operation, the option is -t followed by the list of ids delimited by ','.
 For example if the target motor have ids 1,2,3 the option syntax is -t 1,2,3</li>
+  <li>transport option is necessary to choose the bus and the connected driver id of the disired operation, the option is -p followed by the list the list of channel sperated by ";", each channel is -bus_id-=-list of id separeted by ','- .
+For example if the bus are 1 and 2 are connect with motors having respectively ids 1,2,3 and 4,5,6 the option syntax is -p 1=1,2,3;2=4,5,6</li>
   <li> Flash option is enable by using the option -f without arguments and will schedule the flashing process into the script.
 The user can choose the desired version between the provided ones</li>
   <li> Configuration option is enable by using the option -s without arguments, it will schedule the configuretion process into the script.The user can choose the desired configuration file between the provided ones  </li>
   <li>Flash option is enable by using the option -c without arguments and will schedule the calibration process into the script.</li>